Dave Cotter

 Dave Cotter (died 30 December 2002) was an Australian former professional rugby league footballer who played in the 1960s and 1970s.
 He played for Newtown, Cronulla-Sutherland, Canterbury-Bankstown and Parramatta in the NSWRL competition.

 Playing career

 Cotter made his first grade debut for Newtown in round 8 of the 1967 NSWRFL season against Canterbury at the Sydney Sports Ground.
 In the 1968 and 1969 seasons, Cotter was Newtown's top tryscorer.
 After four years at Newtown, Cotter joined Cronulla where he spent the next two seasons.
 In 1973, he joined Canterbury but only played two matches for the club in first grade.
-Cotter would play for North Wollongong in 1974 and represent Illawarra firsts.
+Cotter would play for Wollongong Wolves RLFC in 1974 and represent Illawarra firsts.
 In 1975, Cotter joined Parramatta and played one season with the club.